cynthialmy/cynthialmy.github.io/projects.md

 ## Explore More

 Interested in seeing more of my work?
-Visit my [GitHub](https://github.com/cynthialmy) for a full list of my projects and contributions, or check out [Product Docs](/) for detailed case studies.
+Visit my [GitHub](https://github.com/cynthialmy) for a full list of my projects and contributions, or check out [Case Studies](/) for detailed case studies.

 <!-- ## Let's Connect!